TabularEditor/TabularEditorDocs/te3/desktop-limitations.md

 ---
 # Power BI Desktop limitations

-When using Tabular Editor 3 (any edition) as an [external tool for Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools), there are a number of limitations to be aware about.
+When using Tabular Editor (any edition) as an [external tool for Power BI Desktop](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-external-tools), there are a number of limitations to be aware about.
 This article provides more details on these limitations.

+The limitations mentioned in this article apply to Tabular Editor 2.x as well.

 ## External Tool architecture